csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 Any text editor can be set up as the default editor for Git.

 > As covered in [Introduction to the Unix Shell Part 2](https://csc-ubc-okanagan.github.io/workshops/UNIX_pt2.html), there are many different text editors to choose from.
 Nano is a text editor that can be used to create and edit plain text files via the command line.
-For the purpose of this lesson, we are going to use Nano because it’s one of the least complex.
+For the purpose of this lesson, we are going to use Nano because it’s one of the least complex, and common across systems.
 As you move forward in your Unix or Linux journey, feel free to explore and play with different text editors.

 To set Nano as the default editor, enter the following command: